krishnakanthpps/PerfDashboard/README.md

    list of command line flags</a>.
    If the command includes `--configtest` or just `-t`, logstash stops after processing it.

-   If a folder is specified, all .conf files in it are loaded.
+   If a folder is specified, such as /etc/logstash/conf.d, all .conf files in it are loaded.

    To stop on a Mac, hold down control and press C. On Windows, it's Ctrl+C.